 Event Registration / Cancellation

-The Service Application uses subscribe() to register with the HRI Engine the type of the event message to be obtained (called an “event_type”).
-On receiving the event-message registration request from the Service Application, the HRI Engine immediately returns a return value and an ID for that registration (called a “subscribe_id”).
+The Service Application uses subscribe() to register with the RoIS Engine the type of the event message to be obtained (called an “event_type”).
+On receiving the event-message registration request from the Service Application, the RoIS Engine immediately returns a return value and an ID for that registration (called a “subscribe_id”).
 On completing reception of event messages, the Service Application can cancel event-message notifications by using an unsubscribe() operation and specifying the subscribe_id assigned at the time of registration.
-The HRI Engine makes no notification of event messages that the Service Application is not subscribed to or of event messages that have been unsubscribed.
-In addition, the HRI Engine simply ignores subscribe requests for event messages that are already subscribed to and unsubscribe requests for event messages that have already been unsubscribed without issuing any errors.
+The RoIS Engine makes no notification of event messages that the Service Application is not subscribed to or of event messages that have been unsubscribed.
+In addition, the RoIS Engine simply ignores subscribe requests for event messages that are already subscribed to and unsubscribe requests for event messages that have already been unsubscribed without issuing any errors.

 Event Notification

-The Service Application asynchronously receives an event message to which it has subscribed when the HRI Engine executes notify_event().
+The Service Application asynchronously receives an event message to which it has subscribed when the RoIS Engine executes notify_event().
 The notify_event() operation passes an ID assigned for every notification of an event message (called an “event_id”), event_type indicating the type of event message, and the subscribe_id assigned at the time of registering that notification.
 The Service Application can obtain detailed information on a notified event by performing a get_event_detail() operation with the event_id for that event specified.

 Streaming Interface

-The Streaming Interface enables the service application to receive a data stream from and transmit it to the HRI engine.
-It mainly intends to send audio and video streams between service operators and clients facing the HRI engine.
+The Streaming Interface enables the service application to receive a data stream from and transmit it to the RoIS Engine.
+It mainly intends to send audio and video streams between service operators and clients facing the RoIS Engine.
 As streaming data are expected to be generated continuously and more frequently than sensor events, it is used when the use of Event Interface is unsuitable.
 The interface defines several Commands and Events to control the streams but does not define the details of transport and encoding.
 The sequence diagram of the entire Streaming Interface is shown in Figure 8.9.

 The service application initiates a streaming connection by a connect_stream() command.
 Before connecting the stream, parameters for encoding and transport shall be set by a set_parameter() command.
 The service can obtain available parameters by a get_parameter() query to find suitable parameters.
-Both the HRI Engine and the service application then establish a streaming connection, but the details of the connection are out of the scope of RoIS.
-RoIS only handles the management of streams between the service application and the HRI Engine.
+Both the RoIS Engine and the service application then establish a streaming connection, but the details of the connection are out of the scope of RoIS.
+RoIS only handles the management of streams between the service application and the RoIS Engine.
 The stream is closed when the service application sends a disconnect_stream() command.

 The service application can suspend the receiving stream by sending a suspend_stream() command.
 It can also resume the suspended stream by sending a resume_stream() command.
-On the other hand, the HRI Engine can send a notify_stream_status() event when it needs to suspend, resume, or close the stream.
+On the other hand, the RoIS Engine can send a notify_stream_status() event when it needs to suspend, resume, or close the stream.
 When the service application receives such events, it shall handle the event and control the stream appropriately.
-The service application can also query the status of the stream at the HRI Engine.
+The service application can also query the status of the stream at the RoIS Engine.

-Though the streaming interface allows the handling of a two-way streaming connection, it does not define methods and events to control the endpoint at the service application from the HRI engine.
-The service application can suspend and resume the sending stream without any notification and the HRI Engine cannot request suspend and resume the receiving streams.
+Though the streaming interface allows the handling of a two-way streaming connection, it does not define methods and events to control the endpoint at the service application from the RoIS Engine.
+The service application can suspend and resume the sending stream without any notification and the RoIS Engine cannot request suspend and resume the receiving streams.